Synthesizing Scoring Functions for Rankings Using Symbolic Gradient Descent: Details and Extensions

+We discuss how to set constants $\epsilon_1$ and $\epsilon_2$ in \Cref{eq:best_LP_topk}.
+They are needed to support ties and avoid incorrect results caused by numerical imprecision when working with floating-point numbers.
 Numerical issues caused by the limited precision of real-world data types are well-known, but rarely receive attention in database research.
 This is not surprising, because when one cares about a value in isolation, e.g., an aggregate over a relation or the probability returned by a prediction model, a small error does not change the nature of the output.
-However, \textbf{in the context of ranking, even a tiny imprecision can significantly alter the result}.
-Consider 2 tuples $r_1$ and $r_2$ whose scores 1.0 and 1.1 were computed on a system with numerical precision tolerance $\tau = 0.2$.
-Even though $r_1$ nominally looks like the winner, when taking the imprecision into account, the \emph{true} score of $r_2$ may actually be greater.
-This could make the difference between a positive and a negative decision, e.g., getting admitted to a university or not, or in terms of the amount of attention received, e.g., when choosing a search result to click on.
-Hence we consider it essential for any system relying on score-based ranking, which is a very common approach\cite{23-acmcs-zehlike-fair-ranking-suvey-part-1, 18-sigmod-yang, 18-vldb-asudeh-stable-rankings, 19-sigmod-asudeh-fair-ranking}, to explicitly deal with the issue of numerical imprecision.
+However, \textbf{in the context of ranking, even a tiny imprecision can alter the tuple ordering}.
+Consider tuples $r_1$ and $r_2$ whose scores 1.1 and 1.0 could each deviate from their true value by up to 0.1.
+Even though $r_1$ nominally looks like the winner, when taking the imprecision into account, the \emph{true} score of $r_2$ may be greater.
+Furthermore, Gurobi, like other high-performance MILP solvers, considers a constraint over floating-point variables satisfied, whenever it is ``close enough.''
+For instance, Gurobi would consider the theoretically unsatisfiable constraint $x \le 0.0 \land x \ge 10^{-10}$ as satisfied for $x=0.0$~\cite{gurobi-tolerances}.
+While precise alternatives often exist, e.g., exact MILP solvers like exact SCIP~\cite{scip}, they are rarely used in practice due to poor performance compared to the ``imprecise'' counterparts.

-Notice that numerical imprecision appears in virtually all ranking-related contexts, from programming languages used to express scoring functions and prediction models (that may be used to generate data attributes) to solvers like Gurobi~\cite{gurobi-numerical-issues}.
-This can create surprising behavior for less experienced users.
-Consider unsatisfiable constraint $x \le 0 \land x \ge 10^{-10}$.
-With numerical tolerance $\tau = 10^{-6}$, a solver like Gurobi may incorrectly determine the constraint to be satisfiable~\cite{gurobi-tolerances}.
-This happens, because the solver considers a constraint as satisfied when the value is ``sufficiently close.''
-More formally, constraint $E \le c$, for some constant $c$ and numerical expression $E$ involving floating-point numbers, would be considered satisfied for any $E$ whose value does not exceed $c + \tau$ (and analogously for $E \ge c$).
-Thus, values such as $x = 0$ or $x = 10^{-8}$ would satisfy both $x \le 0$ and $x \ge 10^{-10}$ when $\tau = 10^{-6}$.